-Noncurrent liabilities include 1) principal amounts of revenue bonds payable, notes payable, and capital lease obligations with contractual maturities greater than one year; 2) federal loans liability; 3) amounts for accrued compensated absences; 4) net pension liability; and other liabilities that will not be paid within the next fiscal year.
+Noncurrent liabilities include 1) principal amounts of revenue bonds payable, notes payable, and other financing arrangements payable with contractual maturities greater than one year; 2) federal loans liability; 3) amounts for accrued compensated absences; 4) net pension liability; and 5) other liabilities that will not be paid within the next fiscal year.
 Bond discounts and premiums are amortized over the life of the bonds using the straight-line method, which is not significantly different from the effective interest method.
 Bond issuance costs are expensed as incurred regardless of whether they are included in bond proceeds.